 Because every patient of Palmetto P&O is important and unique, we developed LEAP, our very own Life-Enhancing Amputee Program.

 Our LEAP program ensures continuing communication with referring doctors with regard to their patients’ condition and progress.
-We also offer support group meetings, where you can come and share and learn from other friendly folks just like you.
+We also offer support group meetings, where you can come, share, and learn from other friendly folks just like you.

 On our LEAP team, John L. Moyd, CPO, can answer questions about prosthetic comfort and clinical care, as well as componentry selection.
-We are also proud to have on our LEAP Team - Andy Krawiec, CPO and Chad Welch, Amputee Consultant.
+We are also proud to have on our LEAP Team - Andy Krawiec, CPO and Daniel Watford, Amputee Consultant.
 Your prosthetist considers many different variables when selecting

 Follow-Ups: After surgery, we can follow up with you and your needs once a week, or once a month, depending on the level of support you would like.